4spirit@gmail.com

 What's in a great story?

-through us.
+Jesus is using our lives to build a great story through us.
 He is the Author and Perfecter of our Faith (Heb.
 11:2).
 As a premier author, His story holds one's attention with plots and subplots through each day.
 Healings, dealing with naive disciples, and conniving religious leaders.
 Many following him, many what him leading their cause, many loving him in depths never known before, and many wanting to kill him.
 The story is a movie headliner... action, romance, intrigue, adventure, tension, conflict, mystery, excitement, laughter, heartbreak and uplifting joy.

 Our lives are a great story too, that Jesus is writing.
 You see books that have the author's name as written, "by John The Author with Sam The Writer."
 We are a "by" "with" authorship.
 Your story "by" you "with" Jesus.